Don't read further unless you have chosen the character!

 You started delivering messages.
 Almost nobody realized you can read.
 So you got access to some secrets.
 You know a lot about the relationships and the infidelity going on in Camelot.
 You knew when Perse, Hector’s wife, was with Kay.
 You knew when she ditched him for Gawain.
 Recently you overheard them talking when they thought they were alone.
 You are sure that Gawain was suggesting getting rid of both Ragnelle (his wife) and Hector.

 Ragnelle is one of the few nobles who is actually treating you nice and is friendly with you.
 You also know that Dinadan, the dung knight, used to be a commoner, much lower in status than you.
 His way with the sword is truly laughable, maybe even worse than yours – yet he made it to a knight and now he is Arthur’s best friend.
 How did this happen?
 What is his secret?
 If you would know, maybe you could become a knight as well.

-Hector: he was kind to you, and he desires man.
-Maybe, he could be your way to raise in rank.
+Hector: he was kind to you and he desires men.
+Maybe he could be your way to rise in rank.

-Glewlwyd: he is kind and had never laugh about you.
+Glewlwyd: he is kind and have never laughed about you.
 But he is also soft.
-If you are to raise, you might need to step on some of your friends.
+If you are to rise, you might need to step on some of your friends.

 Perse: you know that she is cheating on Hector with Gawain, you saw them. and you heard Gawain suggest that they should get rid of Hector.